Hi, I'm Silke.

 Somewhere along the way, wellness stopped being how we come back to ourselves.
 It started being one more thing on the list.

-If that’s been you, you’re not failing.
-You’re not lazy, and you’re not behind.
+If that’s been you, you’re not failing, you’re not lazy, and you’re not behind.
 You might be feeling something many women in midlife are quietly experiencing right now: wellness fatigue.

 What Wellness Fatigue Actually Is